TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 Autonomous vehicles are vehicles that can drive/pilot themselves without human interaction.
 Allowing cars, boats, and planes to act on their own to get to their designated destinations as we wish.
 With the implementation of Autonomous vehicles, it would be easier to transport people, and even objects from one place to another.
 Autonomous vehicles are programmed so that it is capable of sensing its environment before navigating.
 Combining all sorts of technologies including:

-**GPS (Global Positioning System)**, is a satellite-based, radionavigation system that is owned by the United States government.
+**GPS (Global Positioning System)**: is a satellite-based, radionavigation system that is owned by the United States government.
 Using satellite imaging, you would be able to have an overhead view anywhere in the world.

 **Odometry**: The use of data from motion sensors to detect the amount of movement over time from a particular position.